Northern Spain Road Trip: Sights & Map

 Total budgets at a glance:

-- Northern Spain road trip 7 days (2 people): Economical €650–950 | Comfortable €1,100–1,500
+- Northern Spain Road Trip 7 days (2 people): Economical €650-950 | Comfortable €1,100-1,500

-- Road trip 10 days (2 people): Economical €900–1,400 | Comfortable €1,600–2,200
+- 10-day road trip (2 people): Budget €900–1,400 | Comfortable €1,600–2,200

-- Round trip 14 days (2 people): Economical €1,200–1,800 | Comfortable €2,200–3,200
+- 14-day round trip (2 people): Budget €1,200–1,800 | Comfortable €2,200–3,200

 Plus €300–500 each for fuel and tolls for arrival and departure from Germany (1 extra weekend for both directions).